-- conveying the department's vision, strategy and objectives for their area in a meaningful way and describe how their work, and the work of their team, contributes to the department's objectives as all employees work for the government delivering the government's priorities, to the community. - ensuring all employees are made aware of their responsibilities relevant to their role under any position description, legislation, policies and procedures and clearly communicate if responsibilities and expectations vary. - ensuring employees hold the requisite qualification and/or competencies to perform their role safely and effectively and for working with employees to develop capability and improve performance.
+- conveying the department's vision, strategy and objectives for their area in a meaningful way and describe how their work, and the work of their team, contributes to the department's objectives as all employees work for the government delivering the government's priorities, to the community. - being aware of, and ensuring all employees are made aware of, their obligations and responsibilities relevant to their role under any position description, legislation, the Positive Performance Management Directive (02/24), relevant policies and procedures and clearly communicate if responsibilities and expectations vary. - ensuring employees hold the requisite qualification and/or competencies to perform their role safely and effectively and for working with employees to develop capability and improve performance.